 Hypothalamus: In your house is a thermostat.
 This is the control on the wall that you can change to make the room warmer or cooler.
-The Hypothalamus is the thermostat for your body.
-When you get hot it sends signals to your skin pores to sweat.
-If you get cold it you shiver and get goose bumps.
+The hypothalamus is the thermostat for your body.
+When you get hot it sends signals to your skin to sweat.
+If you get cold it makes you shiver and get goose bumps.

 Main jobs: body temperature, emotions, hunger, thirst, circadian rhythms

-Corpus callosum: Connecting the right side of the brain with the left side is the corpus collosum.
+Corpus callosum: Connecting the right side of the brain with the left side is the corpus callosum.
 This lets the two sides of the brain talk to each other.

 Main jobs: connecting the left and right brain